-In other words, almost half of all data breaches can be traced back to a stolen or misplaced portable device.
+Almost half of all data breaches can be traced back to a stolen or misplaced portable device.
 Loss or theft of a smartphone is a big problem for BYOD workplaces and small businesses that rely on their employees to use mobile devices for work.
 If the information housed on those devices gets into the wrong hands, you could have a very expensive data breach to clean up.
-(Learn more about data breaches here: "Top 8 Data Breach Misconceptions.")
+(Learn more about data breaches here: "Top 8 data breach misconceptions.")

 However, if your business uses mobile devices that are kill-switch enabled, you can prevent thieves from accessing your sensitive data.
-Of course, Cyber Liability Insurance can help pay for the cost of responding to a data breach (more on that in "Analysis Shows Less than 3% of Small Businesses Have Cyber Liability Insurance"), but it's best that your business avoid a breach altogether.
+Of course, cyber liability insurance can help pay for the cost of responding to a data breach, but it's best that your business avoid a breach altogether.
 Luckily, the kill switch allows for that eventuality.